 Revolutionary improvements can happen.
 But when you set out, set out being prepared to learn from the failures.
 Co-opt the lessons you learn straight away.
 Don’t think you will hit a home run.
 Define the steps, go in increments and be deterministic in your project.

 What I think about this problem, from my perspective which is mostly a North American one of course ….. is that it is fundamentally a discussion about quality.
 Continuity of individuals makes it easier in this respect: those people retain an understanding of how to execute in their organization.
 Culturally people in the United States, and this is almost a stereotype, are said to have less discipline but paradoxically they have a reputation for more responsiveness and responsibility.
-I suppose the short way of expressing it is that an American is less likely to follow a process - is more individualistic rather than group-oriented.
-Japanese car makers, and again this is almost like a stereotype seemed to do better at fostering from their cultural background and their organizational precepts, a work environment where the daily, weekly, maybe even hourly emphasis is on the conditions that can lead to quality failings.
-But it’s pretty clear to me that the United States car makers have equaled anyone you get a mention from around the world in their quality improvements.
-So there is obviously enough effort that has been put in over the last 10 years at the American car companies, although there are other current difficulties which are well documented, principally financial.
+I suppose the short way of expressing it is that an American is less likely to follow a process – is more individualistic rather than group-oriented.
+Japanese car makers, and again this is almost like a stereotype, seemed to do better at fostering from their cultural background and their organizational precepts a work environment where the daily, weekly, maybe even hourly emphasis is on the conditions that can lead to quality failings.
+But it’s pretty clear to me that the United States car makers have equaled anyone you care to mention from around the world in their quality improvements.
+So there are metrics which suggest obviously enough effort that has been put in over the last 10 years at the American car companies, although there are other current difficulties which are well documented, principally financial.

 The Peter Principle.